 The word "persecution" generally refers to serious threats or infliction of physical, psychological, or economic harm by one's own government or by groups whom one's government is either unwilling or unable to control.

 There have been many examples of ethnic persecution throughout history.
 Genocides are the most dramatic; that is, systematic killings aimed at exterminating large numbers of people based on their membership in a particular group.
 (Such killings occurred, for instance, in Rwanda in 1994, when Hutu militia targeted Tutsis, and in Germany during World War II, when the Nazi government targeted persons of Jewish descent, among others they deemed "undesirable.")
 Clearly, people who escape genocide are eligible for asylum or refugee status.

 However, ethnic persecution need not take such radically violent forms to trigger asylum or refugee protections.
 As in cases of racial persecution, severe and persistent forms of ethnic discrimination (including denials of basic human rights, or even basic civil rights such as the right to vote) can also qualify victims for asylum or refugee status in the United States.
-Such discrimination need not be explicitly aimed at hurting the affected group; proving that the negative impact or enforcement of a seemingly neutral law falls disproportionately on the group may suffice, although this may be a harder case to make.
+Such discrimination need not be explicitly aimed at hurting the affected group; proving that the negative impact or enforcement of a seemingly neutral law falls disproportionately on the group may suffice, although this can be a harder case to make.

 Nor need the persecution be widespread.
 If you have been beaten, threatened, or otherwise individually targeted by government agents or other groups based on your ethnicity, you could focus on describing the particular circumstances of your case.
 Note, nonetheless, that evidence of a larger pattern of persecution would strengthen your case.